AnthonyTornetta/Cosmos/README.md

 Every time you want to view the documentation, navigate to the `docs/` directory.
 To have it update as you modify it, run `mdbook serve` and navigate to the URL it provides, or to just build it run `mdbook build`.

+#### System ordering

+If you want to view the ordering of the systems, run (on linux) `cargo run --features print-schedule | dot -Tsvg > ./debug.svg` for either the cosmos_client or cosmos_server projects.
+If the `print-schedule` feature is enabled, these are setup to use bevy_mod_debugdump to create graphs of the `Update` schedule.
+If you need a different schedule, you'll have to change the `main.rs` file for either project to specify the correct schedule.
+Note, you'll need [graphviz](https://graphviz.org/download/) for the dot cmomand to work.

 # Cosmos Roadmap

 See [the issues page](https://github.com/AnthonyTornetta/Cosmos/issues) for the list of current features/bugs in development.

 ## Release 0.0.5a - The Playable Release (In Progress)
+- [x] Shops
+  - [x] Sell blocks/items
+  - [x] Buy blocks/items
+  - [x] Generates randomly
+    - [x] Implement random structure Generation
+  - [x] Implement currency system for player
+    - [ ] Money GUI
+  - [x] Shop GUI
+- [x] Mining beam system
+  - [x] Mining beam block
+    - [x] Can be placed in line to create more powerful miners
+  - [x] Mines the first block hit by the beam after a given time
+    - [x] Inserts the item into the ship's inventory
+    - [x] Hold lmb to continually fire the laser
 - [ ] Pirates
   - [ ] Create a number of pirate ships
     - [ ] Each ship has a difficulty